Do you want to improve your landing page conversion rate? Not sure where to start and what to test?

 What Does a Conversion Rate Mean?

-A landing page conversion rate is the number of people that convert into leads or sales, divided by the total number of visitors to your page.
+In digital marketing, a landing page conversion rate is the number of people that convert into leads or sales, divided by the total number of visitors to your webpage.
 For instance, if your online store’s sales page gets 1,000 visitors in a month and has 50 sales, the conversion rate would be 50 divided by 1,000, which is 5%.

 A conversion can be any action you want visitors to take, such as:

-- Clicking a button to make a purchase
+- Clicking a button to checkout and make a purchase

 - Entering an email address to subscribe to your newsletter